 The Chelmsford Star team pay the greatest attention to detail.
 As a local funeral celebrant Chris Cornell told us, what marks them out is that “they go the extra mile to get things just right”.
 For this, all credit must go to the head of funerals, Craig, a born funeral director if ever we saw one.
 He lives and breathes his job, and he inspires the highest standards in everyone who works here.
 Everyone here is focussed on getting it just right for you.

-Because it is a part of its local co-operative, Chelmsford Star is extremely well-integrated with its community and, as a social enterprise, can draw on the strength and support of its parent body in delivering social value.
+Because it is a part of its local co-operative, Co-op Funeral Directors is extremely well-integrated with its community and, as a social enterprise, can draw on the strength and support of its parent body in delivering social value.
 It also benefits from the critical oversight of its parent body, and this stimulates its very high standards.
 Its holistic support of the bereaved makes it very much more than just a business.
 Its people make it exceptional.

 Highly professional and anything but slick and soulless.
 A regular winner of customer awards and an Investor in People.
 An extremely well-run business staffed by lovely people who are kind and open-minded, and who will work hard to enable you to arrange exactly the funeral you want.
 No package funerals here!